De Queen in Sevier County, Arkansas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Government & Politics • Political Subdivisions.
 In addition, it is included in the Arkansas Centennial Commission series list.
 A significant historical year for this entry is 1829.

 Location.
 34° 2.217′ N, 94° 20.431′ W. Marker is in De Queen, Arkansas, in Sevier County.
-Marker is at the intersection of West Stillwell Avenue and North 3rd Street, on the right when traveling west on West Stillwell Avenue.
+It is at the intersection of West Stillwell Avenue and North 3rd Street, on the right when traveling west on West Stillwell Avenue.
 Touch for map.
 Marker is at or near this postal address: 115 North 3rd Street, De Queen AR 71832, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 12 miles of this marker, measured as the crow flies.
-In Appreciation of J. DeGoeijen (within shouting distance of this marker); Sevier County in the Civil War (approx. 12 miles away).
+At least 2 other markers are within 12 miles of this marker, measured as the crow flies: In Appreciation of J. DeGoeijen (within shouting distance of this marker); Sevier County in the Civil War (approx. 12 miles away).

 More about this marker.
 One of 143 cast-iron markers placed across Arkansas in partnership with the Arkansas History Commission during the state's 1936 centennial.